daphne-eu/daphne/scripts/examples/map/performanceTest/mapPerformanceTest.md

 # Performance Test and Comparison of external Map Function

 ## Table of Contents
-This file explains the testing of the external map function, that can invoke map Kernels of different programming languages.
+This file explains the testing of the external map function, that can invoke map kernels of different programming languages.

 - Background
 - Testing